markreid/pongtime/roadmap.md

 #### serverside

-* League stats refresh
 * Proper auth model
+* Validation on all internal & REST API calls
+* When updating a previously saved game, we should only call the stats refresh method if any of the values have actually changed
+* Shortcut for changing the most recent game results only (without triggering complete stats refresh)
+* Require auth to use the stats refresh call in REST API
 * League defaults to -1 if they haven't chosen one before - the API needs to catch this and say "invalid league" so the client can tell them to choose one.
 * Add a dev/prod switch for the API 300ms delay
-* Auth for API
 * Team slugs